hassanazih/StackOF/README.md

 Project in Groovy for the Web Development class.

-Made by: Hassan Nazih and Ana Rosas
+Made by: Hassan Nazih, Khaled Moussa and Ana Rosas